danthelos/excel-importer/memory-bank/projectbrief.md

 ### Phase 2: Database Export
 - Instead of exporting to a CSV, export the processed data directly to a PostgreSQL database.
 - **Log all process events in JSON format compatible with ElasticSearch after successful or failed data export to the database.**
+- In Phase 2, the application exports all validated, versioned data directly to a PostgreSQL database (table must already exist).
+All process events for DB export are logged.
+Data is validated before export.
+- **Important: The database table must allow multiple records with the same (id_type, id_value, product).
+There must NOT be a primary key or unique constraint on these columns.
+This is required to support versioning/history as per the business logic.**
+- **When constructing `dane_opisowe` for each row, any key with a NaN or empty value must be omitted from the JSON for that row.
+Only valid, non-empty descriptive data should be stored in the database.**
+- **When constructing `dane_opisowe`, only columns present in the descriptive schema are included.
+Any column not listed in the schema is ignored and not added to the JSON.**

 ### Phase 3: SharePoint Server 2019 Integration
 - Import Excel files from a SharePoint Server 2019 document library (not Office 365/SharePoint Online).